 The MIT Travel Registry collects trip-related data, such as itineraries and contact information, so that the Institute is able to locate and contact travelers in an area where health, safety, or security are threatened.

 All MIT students, faculty, staff, and affiliates with a Kerberos account have access to the Travel Registry.
-Registration allows travel registry administrators to identify the potentially affected travelers during an incident, and contact them to verify their well-being.
-The registry will also be used to send travel notices and advisories to registered travelers.
+The registry will also be used to send travel advisories and risk notices.

 Who should register?

 Registration is expected for all students on international academic travel and encouraged for staff and faculty on international business travel, particularly to destinations with MIT International Travel Risk Policy warnings.
 Registration is also available to the MIT community for domestic travel.

 Students participating in certain organized programs are required to register their MIT-sponsored or financed off-campus travel and should contact their program manager/administrator for more information on how to register their trip.
 In particular, MISTI travelers will remain in the MISTI application and registration tool until further notice.

 If you are a student program administrator who has never registered travel in the MIT Registry before, please contact the registry administrators.